jahana-cell/GrowShare-Capital-Alabama-Project/README.md

  - This is a static site and works fine on GitHub Pages.
 Push to a repository and enable Pages in the settings; `index.html` at the repo root will serve as the landing page.

 Next steps / enhancements:
-- Add images and branding (logo, photos of the farm)
+- Add more images and branding (upload your logo/photos and I’ll wire them in)
 - Export as PDF for handouts
-- Integrate with a small CMS or markdown-to-slide generator
+- Convert to reveal.js or other slide frameworks if you want speaker view and export